-Formative
+Formative and Diagnostic

 This identifies what the students have learnt, areas for development and what to do next.
-This process is effective and powerful and supports the teaching process; as it allows teacher time and opportunities to ensure quality feedback for changes to be made during and between lessons.
+This process is effective and powerful and supports the teaching process; as it allows teacher time and opportunities to ensure quality feedback so that teaching can be respond to learning needs during and between lessons.

 Information is fed back to the learner and time allowed for students to make improvements.